adambard/learnxinyminutes-docs/matlab.html.markdown

 2 ^ 3 % ans = 8
 a = 2; b = 3;
 c = exp(a)*sin(pi/2) % c = 7.3891

+% Calling functions can be done in either of two ways:
+% Standard function syntax:
+load('myFile.mat', 'y')
+% Command syntax:
+load myFile.mat y % no parentheses, and spaces instead of commas
+% Note the lack of quote marks in command form: inputs are always passed as
+% literal text - cannot pass variable values.
+Also, can't reveive output:
+[V,D] = eig(A)  % this has no equivalent in command form

 % Logicals
 1 > 5 % ans = 0